kylepjohnson/new-alex-commentaries/scripts/README.md

 `example_epub.py` is a program to generate commentary mapping of a sample text book saved in `../example-texts/firstthreebooks03homegoog_firstthreebooks03homegoog.epub`, which is downloaded from Archive.org: [Link](https://archive.org/details/firstthreebooks03homegoog/page/n123/mode/2up)

 `data_structure.py` is the data structure of how commentary data is stored.

+# Code quality notes

+- use `black` to format code
+- use pylint to find style help
+- use mypy to find type errors